-Information bulletins and registration materials for the ELM Examination will be mailed to all who are subject to the requirement, or they may be obtained from the Office of Admissions and Records.
-Further information regarding the

-Examination may be obtained from the Office of Testing and Evaluation Services, SSA 216, 985-4006.
+Information bulletins and registration materials for the ELM Test will be mailed to all who are subject to the requirement, or they may be obtained from the Office of Admissions and Records.
+Further information regarding the test may be obtained from the Office of Testing and Evaluation Services, SS/AD 216, (310) 985-4006.